Music Machine II

 Music Machine II (AKA The Music Machine: All About Love) (1983) is a Christian children's album by Candle that is a continuation of the Music Machine album from 1977.
-It is set in Agapeland, and teaches children about the Love.
+It is set in Agapeland, and teaches children about Love.
 It features the characters Stevie and Nancy.
 It is part of a series of spin-offs of Music Machine albums, books, and Music Machine movies.
 This album is the winner of the 1983 Dove Award for "Children's Music Album of the Year," and it was Nominated for the 1983 Grammy Award "Best Recording for Children."